 Relatively long and thick abutment walls are prone to vertical cracking due to restrained shrinkage and thermal effects.
 For abutment walls placed on spread footings or pile caps and when the length of the abutment wall exceeds 12 m, vertical construction joints shall be specified to construct the wall in shorter lengths to control cracking due to restrained shrinkage.
 Smaller diameter reinforcing steel at tighter spacing is more effective to control cracking than equivalent quantity of steel with larger bars at larger spacing.
-The reinforcing steel at the front face of the abutment shall have a spacing of not more than 150 mm.
-Concrete with a shrinkage compensating admixture should be specified for thick walls.
+The reinforcing horizontal steel at the front face of the abutment shall have a spacing of not more than 150 mm.
+Concrete with a shrinkage compensating reducing admixture should may be specified for thick-massive walls.